qleet/user-docs/docs/getting-started.md

 Kubernetes resources via the Kubernetes control plane.

-While this approach doesn't provide any special outcomes that you could not have achieved with other tools, it does do something unique under the hood: it manages Kubernetes workloads using a workload abstraction and piece of software: the workload controller.
-This enables many benefits that will be in upcoming
+While this approach doesn't provide any special outcomes that you could not have achieved with other tools, it does do something unique under the hood.
+It manages Kubernetes workloads using a workload abstraction and piece of software known as a workload controller.
+This enables many benefits that will be in upcoming releases:
-releases:

 * Support Service Dependency Management: Installing and configuring support services such as ingress, TLS termination, DNS management and more.